-(on the 30th death anniversary of Faiz Ahmed Faiz, a poet much loved in Pakistan and India)
+(written on 20th November 2015, the 30th death anniversary of Faiz Ahmed Faiz, a poet much loved in Pakistan and India)

 (Picture by Sunil Janah)